 GA4GH convenes a Strategic Advisory Board to help define the future strategic direction and high-level performance of the organisation.
 Harold Varmus, former Director of the U.S. National Institutes of Health, chairs.

 BRCA Exchange launches as the first product of BRCA Challenge.
 The web portal pools data on BRCA1 and BRCA2 genetic variants and corresponding clinical data from around the world.

 Human Mutation publishes a special issue dedicated to Matchmaker Exchange (MME), featuring 16 articles on the federated MME platform, participating matchmakers, and important aspects of rare disease gene matching.

 Thomas Hudson, then President of the Ontario Institute for Cancer Research, becomes the second Chair of the GA4GH Steering Committee.June

 Aiming to expand global and sector diversity in GA4GH and integrate with other data sharing efforts, GA4GH 3rd Plenary brings together community members in Leiden, Netherlands.February

 BRCA Challenge launches to advance understanding of hereditary breast, ovarian, and other cancers associated with variants in the BRCA1 and BRCA2 genes.

-1st GA4GH Plenary Meeting convenes 180+ individuals at the Wellcome Trust in London, UK to discuss the need for a global alliance to harmonize genomic and clinical data.
-Three projects to demonstrate the value of genomic data sharing are identified: Matchmaker Exchange, BRCA Challenge, and Beacon Project.
+The GA4GH 1st Plenary meeting joins more than 180 people at the Wellcome Trust in London, UK, to present the need for a global alliance to harmonise genomic and clinical data.
+The group identifies three projects to demonstrate the value of genomic data sharing: Matchmaker Exchange, BRCA Challenge, and Beacon Project.

-GA4GH is first conceived in January 2013, when 50 colleagues from eight countries meet to discuss the current challenges and opportunities in genomic research and medicine.
+50 colleagues from eight countries meet in New York, USA, to discuss the current challenges and opportunities in genomic research and medicine and propose GA4GH.